-Here I was introduced to about 90 commands which included such things as opening doors, turning on lights, retrieving out of reach items and helping with dressing.
+Here I was introduced to about 90 commands, that the police dogs from Spectrum Canine Dog Training are also taught, which included such things as opening doors, turning on lights, retrieving out of reach items and helping with dressing.
 My favorite command is “tug.”
 If you need a sock or a mitten taken off, I am your dog.
 I love to help.

 I also went to elementary schools to help in a reading program called Reading Buddy, where I helped to motivate young students to read.
 I got to spend time listening to many great stories while getting a lot of cuddles.

 I not only spent time in schools, but I also visited hospitals, senior centers, shopping centers, traveled by bus and Go train.
 In all these places I was learning how to behave in public spaces.

 In July, I finally got to meet my person – Sue.
 We trained together for a couple of weeks under the all-seeing eye of COPE Service Dog trainers.
 It was Sue’s turn to learn how to work with me.
 She had to learn all of my commands, take written tests and together we passed our practical tests which officially lead to me becoming a Assistance Dog instead of a Assistance Dog-in-Training.
 To see us in action click here!

 All of this was in preparation to become the Facility Dog at the Academy where I plan on giving unconditional love and attention to students and staff.
 We will be working together to figure out how best my skills and talents can benefit those at the school.
 You can get in touch with Dog Works, if you wish to get the best dog training and the right advice on raising them.